 Key skills: time, place and cause conjunctions, paragraphs, headings, subheadings, present perfect verbs, inverted commas.

 Spellings are taught via a weekly list of words which are introduced to pupils in class, then set as activities on the Spelling Shed website.

-Children will regularly use PCs and iPads to develop their computing skills.
+Children will regularly use PCs to develop their computing skills.
 E- safety is taught explicitly and is at the heart of all computing lessons.
 Alongside this, pupils are expected to use technology responsibly.

 Pupils will be taught to use computing to communicate, problem solve, research and code through topics including; We are programmers, We are bug fixers, We are presenters, We are communicators.

 In year 3, we focus on 2 points in history; Ancient Egypt and the Stone Age.
 We make curriculum links to other topics such as English and Art and provide enrichment by inviting specialist speakers into school, including an Egyptian Day, and by visiting The Museum Of London.
 Geography is taught alternately with history.
 This year’s topics are Extreme Weather and Rainforests.
 We relate topics to real life current events such as climate change and deforestation.

 Year 3s take part in an LFA coach-led PE lesson every Thursday morning as well as a teacher led PE session on Monday.
 In addition to this, classes receive extra tennis, cricket and athletics lessons during the Summer term.